 Overdose Prevention and Naloxone

 Accidental overdose is among one of the highest leading causes of death in the United States.
 We work to reduce overdose deaths by greatly expanding access to Naloxone on the street while simultaneously training those on its proper use.
 Naloxone, also commonly known as Narcan is used to reverse the effects of an opioid overdose.
-Our distribution of Naloxone, in 2019 alone, was responsible for over 200 overdose reversals.
+Our distribution of Naloxone, since the program's inception, has been responsible for over 1,000 overdose reversals.

 Safer Drug Use

 We are committed to improving access to risk reduction supplies and safe syringe disposal in collaboration with Prevention Point Pittsburgh to meet the needs of people who use drugs in a safer way.
 By improving this access, it helps prevent the risk and spread of infectious disease.
 Our Harm Reduction Specialist is experienced and trained to give guidance on safer drug use and provide individual risk reduction counseling.